 It is NOT a conscious decision to not talk

-It us NOT elective
+It is NOT elective

-It is a form of communication that needs are not met
+It IS a form of communication that needs are not met

 It can be a TRAUMA response